HYDROGEN FLUORIDE (HF)

 - Sensitivity is not dependent on the absorption path length which enables wide linear dynamic range and compact footprint.

-- Modern IR lasers (QCL or OPO) provide high output power.
+- Modern IR lasers provide high output power.

 - Wavelength tuning allows scanning over spectral peaks and the use of chemometric analysis tools.

-- High sensitivity is possible with sensitive pressure sensing technology.
+- High sensitivity is possible with ultra-sensitive pressure detecting technology.

 - Cantilever sensor provides high sensitivity with below ppb detection limits

-- Sensitivity is not dependent on the optical path length offering a wide linear dynamic range, miniaturization, low sample volume.
+- Sensitivity is not dependent on the optical path length offering a wide linear dynamic range and low sample volume.

 The following examples of HF measurements in both laboratory and cleanroom conditions illustrate the usability of the Gasera’s photoacoustic technology in HF monitoring.